 Here is the complete list of food I buy on a monthly* basis for our family of 9, along with the stores I buy them from.
-It is not 100% spot-on, since sometimes I don’t buy the same item from the same place as explained in my Frugal Living: How I Shop For Groceries post.
+It is not 100% spot-on since sometimes I don’t buy the same item from the same place as explained in my Frugal Living: How I Shop For Groceries post.

 For our menu plan using the foods on this list, see my post titled Frugal Living: Simple Menu Plan.
-Almost all foods I buy are organic or non-GMO, with a few traditional items mixed in.
+Almost all the foods I buy are organic or non-GMO, with a few traditional items mixed in.

 Our master grocery shopping list

-*Dry goods are bought alternatively every 2-3 months, so the cost is split up over a few months time.
+*Bulk dry goods are bought alternatively every 2-3 months, so the cost is split up over a few months time.